dittorahmat/ideb-checking/memory-bank/progress.md

     - A basic user interface with a sidebar and content area is in place.
     - The default landing page after login is now `input-permintaan-badan-usaha.html`.
     - A dummy login form is functional.
-    - The "Input Permintaan IDeb" form can be submitted to the backend, with "internal" search type triggering data ingestion.
+    - The "Input Permintaan IDeb" form submission now correctly triggers backend API calls.
+    - **Event handling for dynamic content has been completely refactored and fixed.**
+    - **A mock loading popup with a 3-second delay has been added to the form submission process for better UX.**
     - The "Daftar Permintaan IDeb" pages (`debitur-individual.html` and `badan-usaha.html`) now fetch and display data from the backend, and the "Lihat Detail" link triggers PDF generation.
 - **Integration:** The frontend is successfully communicating with the backend API for all implemented features.
 - **Testing:** Comprehensive unit and integration tests have been added for the backend Go application, including new unit tests for helper functions.
 All backend tests are now passing.
 The testing strategy has been updated in `testing-strategy.md`.